 Work Package 5: Costs and Benefits of the Adaptation to Climate Change

-Work packages 3 and 4 assess the impacts of climate change and of certain selected adaptation strategies on income and employment by means of economic modelling.
-These results will be used in work package 5 in order to evaluate possible costs and benefits of climate change and adaptation strategies and to render them comparable.
+Work packages 3 and 4 assessed the impacts of climate change and of certain selected adaptation strategies on income and employment by means of economic modelling.
+These results were used in work package 5 in order to evaluate possible costs and benefits of climate change and adaptation strategies and to render them comparable.

 Climate change - and this holds for adaptation measures as well - might impact not only on income and employment.
 Its consequences could affect diverse normative concerns: subjective attitudes like degrees of satisfaction or happiness with social states, but also valuable properties like biodiversity, social relationships (by migration pressure), health (by diseases’ spreading), security (by extreme weather events).

 Usually, cost-benefit analyses either neglect the broad variety of affected normative concerns or they translate only a narrow selection of affected values into monetary values.